 If at any point you wish to discontinue the affiliation process for your society, you must notify the Affilations Officer via NewSocs@.

 Get in touch with the Societies Officer if you have any questions.
-To attend our Office Hours (4-6pm Mondays), please use this link.

-You will need to reaffiliate every summer.
+You will need to reaffiliate every spring.